aiven/aiven-docs/docs/platform/concepts/byoc.md

 1. Enable BYOC for your Aiven organization.
 1. Initiate the creation of a custom cloud in the Aiven Console or CLI.
-1. Apply the provided Terraform infrastructure template to integrate your cloud accont with Aiven.
+1. Apply the provided Terraform infrastructure template to integrate your cloud account with Aiven.
 1. Provision Aiven-managed services and deploy them to your new custom cloud.
 1. View Aiven-managed services and assets in your cloud account.